DINNER UNDER THE STARS

 By attending the Dinner, you support FONA’s work supporting and promoting the National Arboretum.
 As its primary 501(c)(3) nonprofit partner, we complement the National Arboretum’s work by ensuring its research and gardens are a resource for DC residents and tourists from around the world.
 We also invite visitors of all ages to form deep and mindful relationships with nature through education programs, recreation programs, and events.

-This event is co-hosted by Chandler Goule, CEO of National Association of Wheat Growers, and Anne MacMillan, Principal of Invariant GR.
+This event is co-hosted by Chandler Goule, CEO of National Association of Wheat Growers, and Martha Van Dale, COO of NASDA.
 We greatly appreciate the continued support of Robert and Kate Bartlett and Bartlett Tree Experts for this event.

 Scarlet Oak $50,000